A confounding bridge approach for double negative control inference on causal effects: Abstract

 \section{Abstract}

 Unmeasured confounding is a key challenge for causal inference.
-Negative control variables are widely available in observational studies.
+In this paper, we establish a framework for unmeasured confounding adjustment with negative control variables.
 A negative control outcome is associated with the confounder but not causally affected by the exposure in view, and a negative control exposure is correlated with the primary exposure or the confounder but does not causally affect the outcome of interest.
-In this paper, we establish a framework to use them for unmeasured confounding adjustment.
-We introduce a confounding bridge function that links the potential outcome mean and the negative control outcome distribution, and we incorporate a negative control exposure to identify the bridge function and the average causal effect.
-Our approach can be used to repair an invalid instrumental variable in case it is correlated with the unmeasured confounder.
-We also extend our approach by allowing for a causal association between the primary exposure and the control outcome.
-We illustrate our approach with simulations and apply it to a study about the short-term effect of air pollution.
+We introduce an outcome confounding bridge function that depicts the relationship between the confounding effects on the primary outcome and the negative control outcome, and we incorporate a negative control exposure to identify the bridge function and the average causal effect.
+We also consider the extension to the positive control setting by allowing for nonzero causal effect of the primary exposure on the control outcome.
+We illustrate our approach with simulations and apply it to a study about the short-term effect of air pollution on mortality.
 Although a standard analysis shows a significant acute effect of PM2.5 on mortality, our analysis indicates that this effect may be confounded, and after double negative control adjustment, the effect is attenuated toward zero.